99002561/Genesis-Notebook/C++/Modern_C++/Threads/Notes.md

     when Changes applied from multiple threads at the same time leads to race condition which effects in uncertain results

 * Critical Section
-    A section where it alters or uses the shared resources
+    A program segment where it alters or uses the shared resources
     * Entry Section - Allows/Blocks the Other threads
     * Exit Section